ggmichael/craterstats/README.md

 # Installation

-There are various ways to install Python on your system.
-If you are installing it specifically to run Craterstats, the following is recommended:
+There are various ways to install Python.
+If you are installing it specifically to run Craterstats, the following is suggested:

 1. Install Python 3.8 or higher from  [python.org](https://www.python.org/downloads/).
 1. Download [Craterstats](https://github.com/ggmichael/craterstats/archive/main.zip) and unzip the files where you choose.